tarantool/tarantool/changelogs/unreleased/gh-9235-assertion_in_box_wait_limbo_acked.md

 * Fixed a bug when the assertion in `box_wait_limbo_acked` would fail.
 The assertion is that the lsn of the last entry in limbo is always positive after `wal_sync`.
-What happened in the release build before the patch?
-If the `replication_synchro_quorum` is set too high on the replica, then it will never be reached.
-After the timeout is triggered, the user will receive a `TimedOut` error.
-If `replication_synchro_quorum` <= number of instances in the replica set, the program will immediately stop with a `Segmentation fault` (gh-9235).
+Before the patch, if the `replication_synchro_quorum` was set too high on the replica, it would never be reached.
+After the timeout was triggered, the user received a `TimedOut` error.
+If the quorum was greater than or equal to the number of instances in the replica set, the program immediately stopped with a segmentation fault (gh-9235).